We are a Social Enterprise

 We work with participants to develop a course that meets there needs and can run anything from a one off introductory session to a 12 week skills development programme.

 Courses are fully funded or heavily subsidised.
 To do this we rely on donations and funding.
-We are able to lead, or be a key partner, in funding applications which increase the watersports opportunities for care experienced people at Port Edgar Watersports CIC.
+We are able to lead, or be a key partner in, funding applications which increase the watersports opportunities for disadvantaged people at Port Edgar Watersports CIC.

 We recognise that longer term support is much more effective than one off events.
 Once a course is completed we continue to work with participants to help them stay engaged with watersports and build on the skills they have learnt.

-If you would like to take part in this, or work with us in any other way to make a difference, please contact Caroline on 0131 319 1820 or email@example.com
+If you would like to know more please contact Caroline on 0131 319 1820 or email firstname.lastname@example.org

 Case Study - Sailing to Enhance Wellbeing

 Find out how sailing is supporting people to enhance their health, education and employment opportunities.
 Funded by Awards for All Scotland

 Case Study - Cyrenians Keelboat Session